Botcopy/docs/docs/livechat/handover.md

 If `minutesPaused` is not provided, the default is set to 10 minutes.

 When sending each message to the user, `paused` and `minutesPaused` should be a part of the payload that you send to Botcopy's endpoint: `https://api.botcopy.com/webhooks/handover/push`.
 To keep the conversation going make sure that `paused` is true and `minutesPaused` greater than 0.
 This way the session time expiry is pushed back each time a message is received from and sent to the end-user and you have a way to resume AI responses on your bot when you receive or send a message to the user.

+Botcopy will send the [messageHistory](livechat/handover?id=message-history) array to the Live Chat Endpoint Webhook URL when the conversation is paused.
+This array contains the conversation history between the user and the bot.

 ### Step Two